The turtle myth…

 “You’re gonna like these dates, Isla, I promise.”
 And we got to work.

 We used a simple recipe from The Detoxinista… just five ingredients, no special equipment and no oven time.
-Here’s how we did it, in just 10 minutes.
+We did it in just 10 minutes.
 Other than switching the nuts from pecans to walnuts, I didn’t make any other adjustments.
 All the quantities worked out perfectly.
 All the ingredients are super foods.

 Easy Chocolate Turtles